ssssskull/ssssskull/README.md

 - 📫 You can contact me at **danieljanospapp@protonmail.com**

 - 📄 Interested in hearing more?
 You can find my CV here: [https://portfolio.danielpapp.me/CV-Daniel-Janos-Papp.pdf](https://portfolio.danielpapp.me/CV-Daniel-Janos-Papp.pdf)

-- 🤝 **I'm looking for an apprenticeship at the moment, so if you're reading this, don't hesitate to get in touch**

 <h3 align="left">Find me on LinkedIn:</h3>
 <p align="left">